replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 kubectl preflight ./harbor-preflights.yaml
 ```

-You will see that your check has been run and it should report
+You'll see that your check has been run and it should report
 that it has passed with a supported version of Kubernetes.

 ![Passing Kubernetes Version Preflight Check](../assets/passing-version-check.png)